zblurx/dploot/README.md

 Key2: 0x1514dd2c8f278ac517cf1ae09255aeaff62219a019bc21ac35321c040064b0b5
 ```

-### machinecertificates
+#### machinecertificates

-The **machinecertificates** command will get any machine private key file found and decrypt them with `-mkfile FILE` of one or more {GUID}:SHA1, otherwise dploot will dump DPAPI_SYSTEM LSA secret key. in order to decrypt any machine masterkeys, and then decrypt any found encrypted DPAPI private key blob.

-It will also dump machine CAPI certificates blob with RemoteRegistry.
+The **machinecertificates** command will get any machine private key file found and decrypt them with `--mkfile FILE` of one or more {GUID}:SHA1, otherwise dploot will dump DPAPI_SYSTEM LSA secret key in order to decrypt any machine masterkeys, and then decrypt any found encrypted DPAPI private key blob.
+It will also dump machine CAPI certificates blob via registry.

 ```text
 $ dploot machinecertificates -d waza.local -u Administrator -p 'Password!123' -t 192.168.57.5